IanLee0303/Microbit-bluetooth-steering-wheel/README.md

 Flash the code to your micro:bit v2 using USB

-Disconnect USB and enter pairing mode:
+Disconnect USB and enter pairing mode

-Hold A + B + Reset, then release Reset

-In Windows Bluetooth settings, pair with the device (shows as “Gamepad”)
+In Windows Bluetooth settings, pair with the device (shows as “ubit/BBC:microbit”)

+import settings.json in the xoutput folder

 Launch XOutput

-Select the micro:bit HID device

-import settings.json in the xoutput folder

-Click Start
+Click Start controler

 ✅ Tested Games
 Game	Works?